British Rail Class 707: Background

+Thirty sets are now in service with Southeastern having been transferred from South Western Railway to Southeastern between late 2023 and late 2024.
+The last two sets from South Western Railway were transferred to Southeastern in September 2024.

 Operation

 The Class 707 was introduced on services between London Waterloo and Windsor & Eton Riverside and London Waterloo and Weybridge via Hounslow, allowing the Class 458 units used on those services to be cascaded back to operations to Reading, which then allowed the Class 450 units to move elsewhere on the network.
-The South Western Railway Class 707 units are based at the Wimbledon Traincare Depot.
+When operated by South Western Railway, Class 707 units were based at the Wimbledon Traincare Depot.